Online advertising: Benefits of online advertising

-Cost

 The low costs of electronic communication reduce the cost of displaying online advertisements compared to offline ads.
 Online advertising, and in particular social media, provides a low-cost means for advertisers to engage with large established communities.
 Advertising online offers better returns than in other media.

-Measurability

 Online advertisers can collect data on their ads' effectiveness, such as the size of the potential audience or actual audience response, how a visitor reached their advertisement, whether the advertisement resulted in a sale, and whether an ad actually loaded within a visitor's view.
 This helps online advertisers improve their ad campaigns over time.

-Formatting

 Advertisers have a wide variety of ways of presenting their promotional messages, including the ability to convey images, video, audio, and links.
 Unlike many offline ads, online ads also can be interactive.
 For example, some ads let users input queries or let users follow the advertiser on social media.
 Online ads can even incorporate games.

-Targeting

 Publishers can offer advertisers the ability to reach customizable and narrow market segments for targeted advertising.
 Online advertising may use geo-targeting to display relevant advertisements to the user's geography.
 Advertisers can customize each individual ad to a particular user based on the user's previous preferences.
 Advertisers can also track whether a visitor has already seen a particular ad in order to reduce unwanted repetitious exposures and provide adequate time gaps between exposures.

-Coverage

 Online advertising can reach nearly every global market, and online advertising influences offline sales.

-Speed

-Once ad design is complete, online ads can be deployed immediately.
+Once ad design is complete, online ads can be deployed very quickly.
 The delivery of online ads does not need to be linked to the publisher's publication schedule.
 Furthermore, online advertisers can modify or replace ad copy more rapidly than their offline counterparts.

-Concerns
+Concerns with online advertising

-Security concerns
+Insufficient security

 According to a US Senate investigation in 2014, there are security and privacy concerns for users due to the infrastructure of online advertising.
 This is because of the potential for malware to be disseminated through online advertisements and for such malvertising to be inserted and triggered without sufficient protection or screening.
 Ransomware gangs were spotted using carefully targeted Google search advertising to redirect victims to pages dropping malware.

-Banner blindness
+Disinformation and dark money

+Research published on New Media & Society shows that several actors abuse the obscurity and complexity of programmatic advertising to spread disinformation online, for example by directing advertising money to fund fake news websites.
+Additionally, the lack of regulation and accountability in the digital advertising ecosystem has led to the influx of dark money campaigns that fund political campaigns without disclosing the source of the funds.

+Viewability limitations

 Eye-tracking studies have shown that Internet users often ignore web page zones likely to contain display ads (sometimes called "banner blindness"), and this problem is worse online than in offline media.
 On the other hand, studies suggest that even those ads "ignored" by the users may influence the user subconsciously.